riccardobernardi/distributed-sudoku-solver/README.md

 def triplet(self, r, t){...}
 ```

 Some iterators and transformers, the iterators actually are generators so they **yield** values, instead the transformers accepts as parameter only a **lambda** to modify the values.
-The most difficult transformer to be created was the box_transformer because it was more difficult to apply a function and then to remap all modification on the original matrix so as a workaround it will return the absolute indexes of the box.
+The most difficult transformer to be created was the box_transformer because it was more difficult to apply a function and then to remap all modification on the original matrix so as a workaround it will give the absolute indexes of the box to the lambda that will use them.

 ```python
 def cell_iter(self){...}